Millon Clinical Multiaxial Inventory: Summary table of clinical syndrome scales

-Validity scales
+Validity scales of MCMI

 Modifying indices

 The modifying indices consist of 3 scales: the Disclosure Scale (X), the Desirability Scale (Y) and the Debasement Scale (Z).

 These scales are used to provide information about a patient's response style, including whether they presented themselves in a positive light (elevated Desirability scale) or negative light (elevated Debasement scale).
 The Disclosure scale measures whether the person was open in the assessment, or if they were unwilling to share details about his/her history.

 Random response indicators

 These two scales assist in detecting random responding.
 In general, the Validity Scale (V) contains a number of improbable items which may indicate questionable results if endorsed.
 The Inconsistency Scale (W) detects differences in responses to pairs of items that should be endorsed similarly.
 The more inconsistent responding on pairs of items, the more confident the examiner can be that the person is responding randomly, as opposed to carefully considering their response to items.